atomjump/loop-server/README.md

 **twitter**: optional.
 Retrieves tweets from twitter related to this subdomain, and allows for replying to the tweets (posts a message via twitter).

 **readPort**:  optional.
-The port to put the plugin 'loop-server-fast' daemon on, see https://www.npmjs.com/package/loop-server-fast
+The port to put the plugin 'loop-server-fast' daemon on, see https://www.npmjs.com/package/loop-server-fast.
+Ver >= 0.5.22

 **httpsKey**:  optional.
 If you are serving from an https address, you will need this local file path, for the plugin 'loop-server-fast', see https://www.npmjs.com/package/loop-server-fast.
 See also 'httpsCert', which is needed too.
+Ver >= 0.5.22

 **httpsCert**:  optional.
 If you are serving from an https address, you will need this local file path, for the plugin 'loop-server-fast', see https://www.npmjs.com/package/loop-server-fast.
 See also 'httpsKey', which is needed too.
+Ver >= 0.5.22